Skip to content

 hasFiveEmptySlots: "empty 5"

-This condition will return true only if there is a specified amount (or more) of specified entities in the specified area.
 There are three required arguments - entity type, location and range.
 Entities are defined as a list separated by commas.
 Each entity type (taken from here) can have an additional amount suffix, for example ZOMBIE:5,SKELETON:2 means 5 or more zombies and 2 or more skeletons.
 The location is defined as usual.
 The number after the location is the range around the location in which will be checked for these entities.
 You can also specify additional name: argument, with the name of the required entity.
 You can use marked: argument to check only for entities marked in spawn action.

 Example